HIRO-MicroDataCenters-BV/ACES-terraform/README.md

 ## Post install

+### Manually attach Submariner security group to nodes

+Submariner security group is not attached automatically to nodes.
+Do it manually via AWS console or AWS CLI.

 ### Rename and merge KUBECONFIG

 In both `aces-*.conf` rename context, user and cluster the aces-1 or aces-2